Explore the most fun fall things to do in Asheville in October. Pick apples, chase ghosts, get lost in a corn maze, and enjoy seasonal cocktails.

 After a donut, for more Asheville fall activities, head to the bamboo forest and say hello to the goats.
 Try your luck at the apple cannon.

-Even on the weekdays, Sky Top stays pretty busy.
+Even on weekdays, Sky Top stays pretty busy.
 The weekends fill up with crazed orchard-goers, especially in October and November.

 Go early and on the weekdays, when possible.
 Read our complete guide to visiting Sky Top Orchard.